220516-Java-Angular-Enterprise/Tylar-Ryan-P1/README.md

 Project Description

 Our P1 reimbursement project aims to automate reimbursement processes of a company. it will allow an Admin to enter new employees of the company and assign their role or position with the company.
+Our reimbursement project will have different functionalities corresponding to the role of the employee.
+Only the admin can add and edit a new user and only the finance manager can approve or reject the reimbursement request.
+The project will also have security features where it will logout the user when his token has expired.

 Project Design Specifications and Documents
 Relational Data Model